Devil in a New Dress

-"Devil in a New Dress" is a song by American hip hop recording artist and rapper Kanye West from his fifth studio album, My Beautiful Dark Twisted Fantasy (2010).
-Originally released through West's GOOD Friday initiative, a weekly free music giveaway started by the rapper to promote My Beautiful Dark Twisted Fantasy, it later appeared on the album with an added guitar solo by producer Mike Dean and an additional guest verse featuring rapper Rick Ross.
-"Devil in a New Dress" was produced by Bink.
-It was the only song on the album not to be produced by West.
-The song samples Smokey Robinson's slow jam recording "Will You Still Love Me Tomorrow", and is themed lyrically to lust and heartache.
+"Devil in a New Dress" is a song by American hip-hop recording artist and rapper Kanye West from his fifth studio album, My Beautiful Dark Twisted Fantasy (2010).
+Originally released through West's GOOD Fridays initiative, a weekly free music giveaway started by the rapper to promote My Beautiful Dark Twisted Fantasy, it later appeared on the album with an added guitar solo by producer Mike Dean and an additional guest verse featuring rapper Rick Ross.
+"Devil in a New Dress" was produced by Bink, and is the only song on the album not to be produced by West.

+The song samples Smokey Robinson's slow jam recording "Will You Love Me Tomorrow?", and is themed lyrically to lust and heartache.
 Both the topics of love and religion serve as the main inspiration to the song.
 The song received acclaim from music critics, who praised the delivery of West's verse, the lush production and the guest appearance by Ross.
 It has been remixed by several musicians, such as J. Cole, Jay Electronica and Young Chris.
 Ross promoted the song releasing a music video in which he showcased his verse.
 The song was prominently featured in West's short film Runaway during a dinner room sequence.
 It charted on the South Korean Gaon Chart at position 99.